Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/01_install_tkg_ssc.md

 iaas: aws
 ```

-We need to copy the `oidc` script for the revelant iaas into our `.tkg` configuration directory so that TKG is aware of the customized plan.
-Then we setup
-some specific environment variables that will be used in the plan: OIDC_ISSUER_URL, OIDC_USERNAME_CLAIM, OIDC_GROUPS_CLAIM, DEX_CA.
+We need to copy the `oidc` script for the relevant iaas into our `.tkg` configuration directory so that TKG is aware of the customized plan.
+Then we setup some specific environment variables that will be used in the plan: OIDC_ISSUER_URL, OIDC_USERNAME_CLAIM, OIDC_GROUPS_CLAIM, DEX_CA.
 The oidc configuration
 requires these.

 Then we ask the management cluster to create the new workload cluster and once complete set the default storage class based upon the iaas.

+>Special Note for AWS Deployments: The default behavior is for each cluster (management and workload clusters) to be provisioned in their own VPC.
+However, in order to conserve VPC's, we will deploy the workload clusters in the VPC and subnets as the management cluster.
+This process is described in the [TKG Docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-tanzu-k8s-clusters-create.html#aws-vpc) and done automatically via the script below.

 All of the steps above can be accomplished by running the following script: